yunwei37/blog2333/source/archives/talk_docvqa..md

 ## Slide 1

 Hello everyone, my name is Yusheng Zheng, and I am here to present a work titled “DocMIA: Document-Level Membership Inference Attacks against DocVQA Models.”
 This research was conducted by Khanh Nguyen, Raouf Kerkouche, Mario Fritz, and Dimosthenis Karatzas.
-They investigated how Document Visual Question Answering systems, or DocVQA systems, can inadvertently leak private information about the training data.
+They investigated how Document Visual Question Answering systems, or DocVQA systems, can leak private information about the training data.
 By the end of this talk, I hope you will see why DocVQA is useful, why it can pose risks to privacy, and how the authors’ proposed method, called DocMIA, can detect if a particular document was part of the training set for these models.
 Now, I would like to give an overview of what I will cover.

 ---